 Cocoa Brownies with Peanut Butter Chips:

 - 3/4 cup PLUS 2 tbsp of cocoa powder

 - 1/2 cup flour

 - 1 cup of peanut butter chips

-Preheat oven to 325 degrees and make sure rack is in the lower third of the oven.
-Coat an 8 inch baking pan with cooking spray or line it with parchment paper.
+Preheat the oven to 325 degrees and make sure the rack is in the lower third of the oven.
+Coat an 8-inch baking pan with cooking spray or line it with parchment paper.